 Where the astonishing mystique of black talent in 20th-century America actually came from no one can say for certain, but at least some of it no doubt came from struggle.
 Peele explains this in his devious anecdote.
 For all of the supposed genius on this campus, I fear that Peele’s deeper message was completely lost on the University of Chicago youth.
 This school is one of the top 10 learning institutions worldwide.
 A recent study by the Equality of Opportunity Project showed that more students from the wealthiest 1% of the population attend Ivy League colleges than those in the entire bottom 60%.
 The Black Belt, as we know, is still filled with this lower demographic.
 In Hyde Park, thanks to the University of Chicago, in 2000 about 18 in 20 residents age 25 and over had bachelors degrees, and around 6 in 10 finished graduate school.
 In the adjoining census tract, where Emmett Till grew up, only about 1 in 20 even finished college.
 In the 2000 census, the mean income around the campus was $90,625; just over the southwest border of campus it was $12,036.
 University of Chicago students have good socioeconomic reasons to be oblivious to these stark contrasts in their own backyard.

 University of Chicago students are spoon-fed the core of dead white male history – the canon of justice of Socrates, Plato, Aristotle, Locke and Rousseau and Nietzsche and Durkheim, and on through the white male Chicago-school economists and sociologists.
 They can use this canon either to justify or to question a perpetuation of the order that supports them.
 But nobody in this batch were nodding their heads at me about the hypocrisy.
-By the time I was 30 seconds into my argument, they thought they’d got it, thought they’d got me.
+By the time I was 30 seconds into my argument, these young intellectuals thought they’d got it, thought they’d got me.
 Many of them were giggling about what I was saying, and returning to their phones.
 They never even stopped to examine the truth.